TIGRLab/tractify/README.md

 - `--participant-label`: The id of the subject's data being run through the pipeline, for output organization (optional, default `001`).
 - `--session-label`: The id of the subject's session data being run through the pipeline, for output organization (optional, default `01`).
 - `--num-tracts`: The id of the subject's session data being run through the pipeline, for output organization (optional, default 5000000).
+- `--gen5tt-algo`: If you want to use the freesurfer algo for 5ttgen instead of using the default FSL one (see [here](https://mrtrix.readthedocs.io/en/latest/reference/commands/5ttgen.html) for details).
+You must run this with `--fs-file` (optional, choose from `fsl` or `freesurfer`, default `fsl`).
+- `--fs-file`: The aseg.mgz for the subject from freesurfer, for use with `--gen5tt-algo` (optional).

 **Outputs**